How much do life coaches make?

 Passive income streams

-Books and e-books are another option for passive income.
+Books and ebooks are another option for passive income.
 A book builds your credibility as an expert.
 It also helps you educate your prospects about your methods and ideas, so they come to you, eager to work with you.

-Do the math to figure out what you should be charging for your coaching.
+Start with the foundations.
+Do the math to figure out what you should be charging for your services.
 You need to know what your rate needs to be and how many billable hours you need to reach your income goals.
-Then do the marketing to keep your calendar full.
+Then conduct marketing to keep your calendar full and do whatever it takes to bring your clients success.

 And finally, leverage your time so you can serve more people and make a bigger impact on the world.